zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 Congrats!
 You now have your gem ready to implement functionalities.

 ## Implement Functionality
 The good thing about ruby gem is we can also use other gem by including them in `Gemfile`.
-In this section our gem will implement [jsonip](https://jsonip.org) API.
+In this section our gem will implement [Daraja 2.0 Mock](https://app.swaggerhub.com/apis-docs/zegetech/mpesaUniAPI/1.0) API.
 To get along with TDD we will require some other gems.
 - [webmock](https://github.com/bblimke/webmock) - A gem for stubbing and setting expectation for HTTP requests.
-- [VCR](https://github.com/vcr/vcr) - A gem that record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
 - [Faraday](https://github.com/lostisland/faraday) - A simple and flexible HTTP client gem.
 - [JSON](https://rubygems.org/gems/json/versions/1.8.3) - A gem for parsing API JSON responses.